11 Surprising (and not so surprising) jobs that introverts will love

 What do painters, photographers, sculptors, graphic designers and the like have in common?
 They are all ideal jobs for introverts.
 You get to spend time “in the zone”.
 You get to spend a lot of time on your own.
 You get to be innovative and creative.
 Yes, you might have to do the odd meet and mingle if you are exhibiting and there is an event launch, but you can do that on your own terms.
 And artists are expected to be introverts, so you don’t have to explain why you prefer the hermit lifestyle and why you’ll only spend two hours at your exhibition opening.

+This is probably a question that an accountant never asks.
 If you love numbers and spreadsheets, and want an introvert job with excellent career prospects, you can’t go past accounting.
 Accountants are always in demand.
 You can take on freelance clients, dealing with large and small enterprises, or you could work remotely for just one business, or be self-employed with your own client base.
 Auditing and forensic accounting are other options within the accounting field that require attention to detail —lots of numbers and analysis, and an essentially solo approach.

 7# Landscape designer